xdevguild/nextjs-dapp-template/README.md

 NEXT_PUBLIC_ELROND_CHAIN = devnet

 # This is the masked/proxied public API endpoint
-# only the current instance of the Dapp can use it if only API_ALLOWED_DAPP_HOST is set
+# only current instance of the Dapp can use it if only API_ALLOWED_DAPP_HOST is set
-NEXT_PUBLIC_ELROND_API = /api
+NEXT_PUBLIC_ELROND_API = /api/elrond

-# This is the main domain of your dapp
+# This is basically the main domain of your dapp
 NEXT_PUBLIC_DAPP_HOST = http://localhost:3000

 # =============================================